luccaromaniello/cometa-code-challenge/README.md

 ## Features

 - Replicated the interface using Vue.js
-- Implemented a responsive design (didn't considered ultrawide resolutions - this would be a future improvement)
+- Implemented a responsive design
 - Added interactivity (job search by name and category filter)

 ## Considerations